Leakage and the Reproducibility Crisis in ML-based Science

 A non-exhaustive categorization of focus areas in ML literature.
 In our work, we focus on ML-based science.

 The running list below consists of papers that highlight reproducibility failures or pitfalls in ML-based science.
-We find 22 papers from 17 fields where errors have been found, collectively affecting 294 papers and in some cases leading to wildly overoptimistic conclusions.
+We find 41 papers from 30 fields where errors have been found, collectively affecting 648 papers and in some cases leading to wildly overoptimistic conclusions.
 In each case, data leakage causes errors in the modeling process.
+(Table updated in May 2024)

 Field Paper Year Num. papers reviewed Num. papers w/pitfalls Pitfalls